ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 [.footer: xkcd.com/927/]

-^ No single option seems to match most requirements
+^ Excluding WorkManager, no single option seems to match most requirements

 ^ Leading to new standards for individual use cases